This page has been updated as of 7:50am 27 March 2020.

 To assist residents affected by flooding Council will implement the flood waste disposal plan in specific areas.

-From Wednesday 12th February to Saturday the 29th of February Flood Waste Disposal will be free of charge at Lake Conjola, Berry, West Nowra, Huskisson and Ulladulla depots.
+From Wednesday 12th February to Tuesday the 31st March 2020 Flood Waste Disposal will be free of charge at West Nowra, Huskisson and Ulladulla depots.

 To have access to the free disposal customers will be required to provide the following details: